Pakistan International Airlines grounds ATR fleet after crash

-ISLAMABAD Pakistan International Airlines (PIA) grounded its fleet of 10 European-made ATR planes after 47 people were killed in a crash in northern Pakistan last week, the company said on Monday.
+ISLAMABAD (Reuters) - Pakistan International Airlines (PIA) grounded its fleet of 10 European-made ATR planes after 47 people were killed in a crash in northern Pakistan last week, the company said on Monday.

 Officials say the ATR-42 aircraft suffered engine problems soon after take off from the mountainous region of Chitral but it is not clear what exactly caused the crash about 50 km (31 miles) from capital Islamabad, its final destination.